1992 Los Angeles riots: Charges and trial

-The Los Angeles County District Attorney subsequently charged four police officers, including one sergeant, with assault and use of excessive force.
+The Los Angeles County District Attorney charged four police officers, including one sergeant, with assault and use of excessive force.
 Due to the extensive media coverage of the arrest, the trial received a change of venue from Los Angeles County to Simi Valley in neighboring Ventura County.
 The jury had no members who were entirely African American.
 The jury was composed of nine white Americans (three women, six men), one biracial man, one Latin American woman, and one Asian-American woman.
-The prosecutor, Terry White, was black.
+The prosecutor, Terry White, was Black.

 On April 29, 1992, the seventh day of jury deliberations, the jury acquitted all four officers of assault and acquitted three of the four of using excessive force.
 The jury could not agree on a verdict for the fourth officer charged with using excessive force.
 The verdicts were based in part on the first three seconds of a blurry, 13-second segment of the videotape that, according to journalist Lou Cannon, had not been aired by television news stations in their broadcasts.

-The first two seconds of videotape, contrary to the claims made by the accused officers, show King attempting to flee past Laurence Powell.
-During the next one minute and 19 seconds, King is beaten continuously by the officers.
-The officers testified that they tried to restrain King before the videotape's starting point physically, but King could throw them off physically.

 Afterward, the prosecution suggested that the jurors may have acquitted the officers due to them becoming desensitized to the beating's violence, as the defense played the videotape repeatedly in slow motion, breaking it down until its emotional impact was lost.

 Outside the Simi Valley courthouse where the acquittals were delivered, county sheriff's deputies protected Stacey Koon from angry protesters on the way to his car.
 Movie director John Singleton, who was in the crowd at the courthouse, predicted, "By having this verdict, what these people done, they lit the fuse to a bomb."